StudentRND/Policies/bans.md

 # Common Bans and Suggested Durations

-Ban duration is at your discretion, however we recommend following guidelines unless the violation is unusual to help ensure bans are applied consistently and reduce the chance that bans need to be modified on review.
+Ban duration is at your discretion, however we RECOMMEND following these guidelines unless the violation is unusual to help ensure bans are applied consistently and reduce the chance that bans need to be modified on review.

 **The following suggestions are for middle school and high school students only.
-Most bans of college-age students should be permanent,** because college students should generally know better, and are less likely to mature and "grow out of it."
+Bans of college-age students SHOULD be permanent,** because college students should generally know better, and are less likely to mature and "grow out of it."

 * Harassment -- Suggested one-year ban, e.g.
   * Making disparaging remarks about another students project or coding abilities \(if a warning was provided first\).